-This cycle map shows the National Cycle Network and local routes in this area.
+Sustrans' Cornwall cycle map shows the National Cycle Network and local routes in the region.
 It covers the Cornwall area of the South West region of England, including Penzance, Newquay, Bude and Bodmin.

-This pocket-sized colour map shows clearly mapped on-road and traffic-free paths, easy to read contours, and detailed inset maps for the major towns and cities as well as recommended linking routes connecting the NCN with quiet roads.
-The map also features 4 day rides with directions and a description of the area, highlighting key cycle routes, local history and places of interest.
+Cornwall pocket-sized colour map shows clearly mapped on-road and traffic-free paths, easy-to-read contours, and detailed inset maps for the major towns and cities as well as recommended linking routes connecting the NCN with quiet roads.
+The map also features 4-day rides with directions and a description of the area, highlighting key cycle routes, local history and places of interest.